Ever noticed there are a ton of salon suites? We call this the salon suite bubble, find out if this is a sustainable salon industry trend.

 Suites provide the best of all of these worlds, often you will find budding owners in suites and former owners who chose to downsize.
 Suites often are a holding tank for would be owners and former owners.

-Covid has taught us many things, one of which is clients tend to feel “safer” in a small, enclosed space.
+Covid has taught us many things, one of which is clients can feel “safer” in a small, enclosed space.
 Two or four people in a room IS safer than a salon full of breathers, right?

 Some go into common areas unmasked as well as go about their daily lives inside of their rooms without adhering to the county mask mandates.

 The varied opinions on masks and scattered usage of them is not exclusive to the suites.
 In traditional salon environments you are forced to be more accountable and requirements are easier to enforce.

-Suites are truly a great option for the licensed professional that is good at being self-sufficient and are in a place in their careers where they do not need to be fed clientele, can find education and opportunities as needed.
+Suites are truly a great option for the licensed professional that is good at being self-sufficient.
+Successful salon suite renters are usually in a place in their careers where they do not need to be fed clientele and can find education and opportunities as needed.

 You choose to live in a bubble when you rent a suite.
 Like it or not, you are effectively isolating yourself from other creatives, stimulation and socialization are found sporadically and mostly from your screen.

-If you are considering living the suite life, think about the following, before you take the plunge.
+If you are considering living the salon suite life, think about the following, before you take the plunge.